-- to graze 2-3 hours each day but this should be done early in the morning, late in the evening or at night. - Keep the stall well bedded and keep good hay and fresh water before your animal at all times. - Wash your animal with a mild soap once each week during the fitting period.
-Make sure all soap is rinsed off each time. - Remove blanket daily and brush with a soft brush and follow with bare hands or a piece of flat rubber such as a section from an automobile tire. - 8.
-Start feeding your animal and watering her 2 weeks before show in buckets which will be used at the show.
+- Five to 8 weeks before show time start feeding a "fitting" or "conditioning" ration.
+The amount will depend on the condition of the animal.
+Do not get your animal too fat. - Four to 6 weeks before show (depending on condition of hair coat) take your animal out of the sunshine and put a blanket on her.
+A blanket made of burlap bags will do. - Keep the animal tied in the stall for a week at the start of the blanketing period and then start leading her every day with a show halter. - 4.
+Up until 10 days before the show you may allow your animal to graze 2-3 hours each day but do this early in the morning, late in the evening, or at night. - Keep the stall well bedded and keep good hay and fresh water before your animal at all times. - 6.
+Wash your animal with a mild soap once each week during the fitting period.
+Make sure all soap is rinsed off each time. - Remove blanket daily and brush with a soft brush and follow with bare hands or a piece of flat rubber such as a section from an automobile tire. - Start feeding your animal and watering her 2 weeks before show in buckets which will be used at the show.
 Also, start adding a few drops of molasses to her drinking water.
-Continue this at the show and she will not notice the change in taste of water and will drink better. - Watch your animal's feet.
+Continue this at the show and she will not notice the change in taste of water and will drink better.

+Watch your animal's feet.
 Use hoof nippers to trim back long toes.
 A rasp may be used to smooth up the job.